 Brisbane Kids will have lots of fun on Christmas Eve tracking Santa on his travels using the Official Santa Tracker on http://www.noradsanta.org/ .
 Add to the joy by creating a Santa viewer earlier in the day to help with their search for Santa.
 ‘Telescopes’ can simply be made by decorating empty paper towel or toilet paper rolls.
 A bit of red paint, glitter and even cotton wool will make a great viewer for spotting Santa and his sleigh zooming through the sky on Christmas Eve.

-Magic key for Santa
+Leave out a magic key for Santa

 One of our favourite fun things to do with your Brisbane Kids on Christmas Eve is the magic key for Santa.
 Not many of us have chimneys here in Australia, which creates lots of worried questions about how Santa will get inside to leave his presents.
 Eliminate the concern by making a ‘magic’ key for Santa by decorating an old key in paint and glitter.
 Attach the key to a piece of ribbon for Brisbane Kids to leave on the front doorknob on Christmas Eve so that Santa can easily let himself in.
 Older Brisbane Kids may even like to write and attach a note for the big man in the red suit.